Yarrow Valley Country Park

 Treeface café and Yarrow Valley information centre

-The role of the ranger service is to patrol the park, nature reserves and open spaces - including Yarrow Valley, give advice and information to visitors, run events and activities, coordinate and carry out conservation tasks and management works in our parks and open spaces.
+The role of the ranger service is to patrol the parks, nature reserves and open spaces across the whole borough- including Yarrow Valley, give advice and information to visitors, run events and activities, coordinate and carry out conservation tasks and management works.

 The ranger service does not provide an emergency response.
 In an emergency situation please contact the police, fire or ambulance service.